BREXIT – Impact for Marketing Authorisation Holders and for Agencies

 The United Kingdom (UK) submitted on 29 March 2017 the notification of its intention to withdraw from the Union pursuant to Article 50 of the Treaty on European Union (“BREXIT”).
 This means that UK will leave the European Union on 30 March 2019, and national agencies MHRA (Medicines and Healthcare Products Regulatory Agency) and VMD (Veterinary Medicines Directorate) will presumably no longer be able to lead any EU procedures anymore.

-Till the end of March 2019 UK remains a full member of the EU and continues to fullfil all tasks within the union.
+Till the end of March 2019 UK remains a full member of the EU and continues to fulfill all tasks within the union.
 A future cooperation or a respective transition period is currently not foreseeable.

 The NIBSC is currently the Official Medicines Control Laboratory (OMCL) responsible for batch release of plasma products and vaccines and for testing of plasma pools.
-From today’s perspective the validity of certificates granted after 30th of March 2019 cannot be guaranteed.
-Thus a mutual recognition of batch release would not be possible anymore.
+From today’s perspective, the validity of certificates granted after 30th of March 2019 cannot be guaranteed.
+Thus, a mutual recognition of batch release would not be possible anymore.